 - gender / function

-If we have a product -> e.g.: Nike Air Max 90 and if the page has an option of choosing various sizes or colours, these information are not added this to the XML feed.
-The reason is that people do not search in this way in Google Search -> only a very small percentage of searches; secondly, names defined in such way are only “artificially” complemented because there is only one “parent product” in the e-shop, namely “Nike Air Max 90” and not its size or colour variations.
+If we have a product -> e.g.: Nike Air Max 90 and if the page has an option of choosing various sizes or colors, this information is not added this to the XML feed.
+The reason is that people do not search in this way in Google Search -> only a very small percentage of searches; secondly, names defined in such way are only “artificially” complemented because there is only one “parent product” in the e-shop, namely “Nike Air Max 90” and not its size or color variations.
 Therefore, do not even put them in an XML feed.

 You can also use descriptive product names

-E-shoppers often need to use and insert descriptive words into product names to make it easier for users to make decisions or to describe the products in more details.
-In the picture below, we can see how to use descriptive forms / product names correctly.
+E-shoppers often need to use and insert descriptive words into product names to make it easier for users to make decisions or to describe the products in more detail.
+In the picture below, we can see how to use descriptive forms/product names correctly.
 They are always placed in the first place of the product name, which means before the manufacturer, type, model, etc. Consequently, thanks to deletion and other features, we can sometimes use them in keywords or we can hide them in order to create original keywords from the original product names!

 From this product name, where the descriptive form is in the first place, we can then create a so-called NON-Brand product and group ads with appropriate keywords, but also, as already mentioned, standard product, group, or DSA-P ads without these descriptive words and phrases, all thanks to BlueWinston.com.